 A collaborator on The Innovation Mission, the Cleveland Leadership Center builds a continuum of civic leaders committed to the community’s excellence by serving as a catalyst for civic engagement.
 Created in 2006 through a merger of four longstanding programs, the center has six core offerings, including Leadership Cleveland and Bridge Builders.
 It also provides customized programming and events to educate, connect, and engage leaders of all ages to spark positive community change.

 Dennis Beatrice serves as the professional development consultant on The Innovation Mission.
-He is an independent consultant and senior adviser at SRI International, an independent, nonprofit research center that turns bold visions into real-world products and practices.
+He is a retired senior adviser at SRI International, an independent, nonprofit research center that turns bold visions into real-world products and practices.
 He served for 14 years as vice president of its policy division, leading a staff of 250 with $50 million in annual revenue and major practices in education, human services, health sciences, technology and learning, and economic development.

 Dennis’ experience also includes working as the director of policy at the Institute for Health Policy at the Heller School of Brandeis University, where he developed and evaluated new models for organizing and delivering health programs.
 He was vice president at the Kaiser Family Foundation and oversaw grant-making in the areas of health policy and programs for vulnerable populations at Pew Charitable Trusts.